 We welcome donations of materials pertaining to our geographic collecting scope.
 We will consider offers for donations of literary papers, family papers, business and organizational records, diaries, journals, personal memoirs, photographs, maps, and other materials that support the collectionís focus.
 Offers will be evaluated based on the availability of resources to properly care for the materials, as well as on their potential research value.
 All gifts are acknowledged unless requested otherwise.
 Donors will be asked to sign an official deed of gift acknowledging the donation.

 Valuation of Gifts

 As per United States federal tax regulations, Special Collections cannot provide monetary appraisals or estimates of value for donors.
 Those wishing to take deductions on their personal income taxes are encouraged to seek the services of a qualified appraiser.
 The American Society of Appraisers publishes a directory of certified appraisers by state and by specialty.

 The Collections included in Special Collections come in a variety of forms.
 Our major holdings include:

 Due to the nature of its collections, the Department has specific guidelines for access and use of its materials.
 All of the collections are non-circulating and must be used in the Department's reading room area.† Patrons will be required to sign-in upon arrival and adhere to the Departmentís Reading Room Policies.
 Photocopies and/or scans of materials may be made by Department staff only when doing so will not damage the item(s).

 Some University Archives materials may be restricted due to federal law.
-Special Collections reserves the right to limit the duplication of materials due to copyright, collection donor restrictions, and confidentiality or related issues.† The copying of materials may be handled only by library staff; therefore, because of limited availability of staff, patrons may need to make arrangements for a later pickup or for delivery.
+Special Collections reserves the right to limit the duplication of materials due to copyright, collection donor restrictions, and confidentiality or related issues.† Since the copying of materials may be handled only by archives staff, and because of limited availability of staff, patrons may need to make arrangements for a later pickup or for delivery.